There are many research opportunities for undergraduate students in the Chemistry Department.

 - Read the Office of Research's procedures

-If you have questions about this process, feel free to contact any potential supervisor, a member of the, or the.
+If you have questions about this process, feel free to contact any potential supervisor or your undergraduate advisor.

 "NSERC/USRA's are a great way to get students involved in lab research and to gain experience using laboratory equipment.
 They really help you to get to know people in the department and most groups participate in fun summer events."